etclab/istio-tools/mazu.md

     This will get stuck here -
     ```
     ...
-    + kubectl rollout status deployment fortioclient -n twopods --timeout=5m
+    + kubectl rollout status deployment fortioclient -n $NAMESPACE --timeout=5m
     Waiting for deployment "fortioclient" rollout to finish: 0 of 1 updated replicas are available...
     ```